isc-projects/isc-dnssec-guide/doc/introduction.rst

 6. Verifiable information is sent from the ``.org`` server.
-At this point, the validating resolver compares this to the answer it received in #4, and the two of them should match, proving the authenticity of ``isc.org``.
+At this point, the validating resolver compares this to the answer it received in #4; if the two of them match, it proves the authenticity of ``isc.org``.

     Let's examine this process.
-You might be thinking to yourself, well, what if the clever attacker that took over ``isc.org`` also compromised the ``.org`` servers?
+You might be thinking to yourself, what if the clever attacker that took over ``isc.org`` also compromised the ``.org`` servers?
 Of course all this information would match!
-That's why we turn our attention now to the ``.org`` server, interrogate it for its cryptographic keys, and move on one level up to ``.org``'s parent, root.
+That's why we turn our attention now to the ``.org`` server, interrogate it for its cryptographic keys, and move one level up to ``.org``'s parent, root.

-7. The validating resolver asks the ``.org`` authoritative name server for its cryptographic keys, for the purpose of verifying the answers received in #6.
+7. The validating resolver asks the ``.org`` authoritative name server for its cryptographic keys, to verify the answers received in #6.

 8. The ``.org`` name server responds with the answer (in this case, keys and signatures).
 At this point, the validating resolver can verify the answers received in #6.

-9. The validating resolver asks root (``.org``'s parent) for verifiable information it keeps on its child, ``.org``.
+9. The validating resolver asks root (``.org``'s parent) for the verifiable information it keeps on its child, ``.org``.

 10. The root name server sends back the verifiable information it keeps on ``.org``.
-The validating resolver now takes this information and uses it to verify the answers received in #8.
+The validating resolver uses this information to verify the answers received in #8.

     So at this point, both ``isc.org`` and ``.org`` check out.
 But what about root?
 What if this attacker is really clever and somehow